If you worry that safe, affordable housing is outside your financial reach, it’s worth investigating housing assistance programs.

 USDA’s Section 504 Home Repair Program

-The USDA’s Section 504 Home Repair program provides up to a $20,000 loan to very-low-income homeowners (defined as 50% below the area’s median income).
+The USDA’s Section 504 Home Repair program provides up to a $40,000 loan to very-low-income homeowners who can't obtain an affordable loan elsewhere.
 Homeowners can use this funding to repair, improve, or modernize their homes.

-Qualifying applicants who are 62 or older and cannot repay a loan may be eligible for a grant of $7,500.
-These funds can be used to resolve health and safety hazards.
+Qualifying applicants who are 62 or older and cannot repay a loan may be eligible for a grant of up to $10,000.
+These funds can only be used to resolve health and safety hazards.

 FEMA Housing Assistance